Scandal at High Chimneys

 Scandal at High Chimneys: A Victorian Melodrama is a historical mystery novel by John Dickson Carr.
 It was published in the US and Canada by Harper & Row in August 1959.

-The story is set in London, 1865, and concerns a house called High Chimneys where secrets are hidden among the household members.
+The story is set in London, 1865, and concerns a house called High Chimneys, where secrets are hidden among the household members.

 Plot introduction

 Clive Strickland, lawyer and author, was to discover a bewildering and terrifying slice of Victorian life when his friend Victor Damon asked him to visit the family estate.
-The Damon family home, a huge and formidable mansion, plays host to a multitude of characters.
-Strange things happen at the Damons': a ghost like figure threatens; Matthew Damon gets murdered under impossible circumstances and it take the brilliance of Jonathan Whicher to solve the tangled puzzle.
+The Damon family home, a vast and formidable mansion, plays host to a multitude of characters.
+Strange things happen at the Damons': a ghost-like figure threatens; Matthew Damon gets murdered under impossible circumstances, and it takes the brilliance of Jonathan Whicher to solve the tangled puzzle.